 14. New Testament givers are promised future blessings when they give-recall, you can give in the privacy of your mind.
-Clearly, the For future blessing it does not take the completion of a material gift.
+For future blessing it does not take the effecting of a material gift.

 2Co 9:8 And God is able to make all grace abound to you, so that in all things at all times, having all that you need, you will abound in every good work ...

 2Co 9:10 Now he who supplies seed to the sower and bread for food will also supply and increase your store of seed and will enlarge the harvest of your righteousness.

 2Co 9:11 You will be made rich in every way so that you can be generous on every occasion, and through us your generosity will result in thanksgiving to God.

 - 15. How does giving relate to the pastor-teacher?
 Several points with Scripture will illustrate. - 15.1 You can never pay enough for Bible doctrine so do not even try.
 God will get doctrine to positive believers.
-When people want doctrine, God will get it to them. - 15.1.1 The Corinthians received doctrine even though they refused to provide support to Paul.
-They provided neither material nor moral support. - 2Co 11:8 I robbed other churches by receiving support from them so as to serve you.
+When people want doctrine God will get it to them. - 15.1.1 The Corinthians received doctrine even though they refused to provide support to Paul.
+They provided neither material nor moral support.

+2Co 11:5 But I do not think I am in the least inferior to those "superapostles."

+2Co 11:6 I may not be a trained speaker, but I do have knowledge.
+We have made this perfectly clear to you in every way.

+2Co 11:7 Was it a sin for me to lower myself in order to elevate you by preaching the gospel of God to you free of charge?

+2Co 11:8 I robbed other churches by receiving support from them so as to serve you.

 2Co 11:9 And when I was with you and needed something, I was not a burden to anyone, for the brothers who came from Macedonia supplied what I needed.
-I have kept myself from being a burden to you in any way, and I will continue to do so. - 15.1.2 As noted above, not only did they complain of his taking money but they also complained of his lack of speaking ability as compared to several" visiting firemen" who had passed through Achaia and delivered entertaining messages. - 15.1.3 Paul, in 2Co 11:9, reminds the Corinthians that he did not take their money but it would seem, the great elocutionists whom they so admired most certainly did take their money.
+I have kept myself from being a burden to you in any way, and will continue to do so.

+15.1.2 As noted above, not only did they complain of his taking money but they also complained of his lack of speaking ability as compared to several" visiting firemen" who had passed through Achaia and delivered entertaining messages.

+15.1.3 Paul, in 2Co 11:9, reminds the Corinthians that he did not take their money but it would seem, the great elocutionists whom they so admired most certainly did take their money.
 Notice what he says of these men in 2Co 11:19-20.

 2Co 11:19 You gladly put up with fools since you are so wise!
 2Co 11:20 In fact, you even put up with anyone who enslaves you or exploits you or takes advantage of you or pushes himself forward or slaps you in the face.